Lucius-/OpenNSL/README.md

 Open Network Switch Library (OpenNSL) is a library of network switch APIs that is openly available for programming Broadcom network switch silicon based platforms.
-OpenNSL is a software interface with a set of open APIs that enable the development of new applications on top of Broadcom StataXGS switches, giving customers the flexibility to tailor their network equipment and meet their unique infrastructure requirements.
+OpenNSL is a software interface with a set of open APIs that enable the development of new applications on top of Broadcom StrataXGS switches, giving customers the flexibility to tailor their network equipment and meet their unique infrastructure requirements.